Fun House (British game show): Round 3 (The Fun House)

 For two minutes, each teammate in turn would enter the Fun House and collect three prize tags and exit.

-In the UK version of the show, to actually win the power prize, they not only had to grab the tag, they also had to answer one question (often multi-parted) correctly within 10 seconds.
+In the UK version of the show, to actually win the power prize, they not only had to grab the tag (picking it up would be signaled by the sound of a rooster crowing, accompanied by the appropriate animation), they also had to answer one question (often multi-parted) correctly within 10 seconds.
 Also, the only prizes in the Fun House were non-monetary because of a law in Europe stating that children cannot win money on game shows.
 The Fun House itself was completely different from the US version.
-In that version the Fun House itself was actually designed like a house, whereas in the UK version it was designed like a Funhouse ride that is often found at fairgrounds.
+In that version the Fun House itself was actually designed like a house, whereas in the UK version it was designed to be a cross between a Funhouse ride that is often found at fairgrounds and a soft play area found at indoor playgrounds.
 When Gary King announced the prizes available there was originally video footage of the prize location shown with an inset for a photograph of the prize.
 From 1998 a diagram of the Fun House was shown with the prize location illuminated, and the inset still shown, when the prize was announced.